 A catastrophic injury or illness might render someone totally incapacitated for employment, possibly for the rest of their life, but many other injuries or illnesses are not as severe and might only incapacitate someone temporarily.

-Some examples of these potentially temporary illnesses/injuries include:
+Examples of potentially temporary illnesses/injuries include:

 - Being in a car accident and needing a few months off work to recover;